Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

 \subsection{Trajectory planning}

 The objective of the trajectory planner is to plan nominal trajectories for each robot such that they perform local tasks while maintaining connectivity within the multi-robot system.
-Here the local tasks can represent objectives such as tracking a target, minimizing the control input effort, avoiding collisions, reaching a desired position for exploration, coverage or formation control, etc. We assume that the following information is available to each robot in the system: \begin{enumerate} \item The initial beliefs of all robots in the system, i.e., $\mathbf{b}_{i,\text{init}}$~$\forall$~$i~\in~[1,N]$.
-As defined in Equation (\ref{eqn:belief-vec}), the initial belief vector consists of the initial state estimate and the initial estimation covariance.
+Here the local tasks can represent objectives such as tracking a target, minimizing the control input effort, avoiding collisions, reaching a desired position for exploration, coverage or formation control, etc. We assume that the following information is available to each robot in the system: \begin{enumerate} \item The number of robots in the system $N$, and the initial beliefs of all robots, i.e., $\mathbf{b}_{i,\text{init}}$~$\forall$~$i~\in~[1,N]$.
+As defined in~(\ref{eqn:belief-vec}), the initial belief vector consists of the initial state estimate and the initial estimation covariance.